Caspar-Chen-hku/SE_project/README.md

 ### Warehouse Personnel

 - A warehouse personnel should press the "Generate PDF" button to download the shipping label file from the system.
-- Since the mail server is not implemented (not required by COMP3297), emails are stored in the file system.
-In order to send the shipping label to the clinic manager for confirmation, the warehouse personnel should put the file under "sent_emails" folder.
+- A warehouse personnel should print and hand the shipping label over to the dispathcer.
 - After the warehouse personnel processed the order, he/she should press the "Confirm" button to notify the system.

 ### Dispatcher